FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

-By comparing the best case (all Relevant Lower Bound trials have zero loss) and the worst case (all Trial Loss Ratios at Relevant Lower Bound are equal to the Goal Loss Ratio), we find the possible Conditional Throughput values may have up to the Goal Loss Ratio relative difference.
+By comparing the best case (all Relevant Lower Bound trials have zero loss) and the worst case (all Trial Loss Ratios at Relevant Lower Bound are equal to the Goal Loss Ratio), one can prove that Conditional Throughput values may have up to the Goal Loss Ratio relative difference.

+{::comment}

+    VP: DONE: Reformulate to avoid "we" construct.

+{:/comment}

 Setting the Goal Width below the Goal Loss Ratio may cause the Conditional Throughput for a larger Goal Loss Ratio to become smaller